 Equal parts K-12 knowledge brokerage and early stage social venture capital shop, we are changing the way educators and emerging education companies collaborate to acquire, process, and share knowledge to improve student outcomes

-Too many technology companies in K-12 do not deliver on their promises to address large, complex, institutionalized problems.
-Integration with existing systems fails, distinct educator workflows are ignored, and customer support fails to create the conditions to manage sustainable change.
+Too many technology companies in K-12 fail to deliver on their promises to address large, complex, institutionalized problems.
+They lack integration with existing systems, ignore distinct educator workflows, and customer support fails to create the conditions to manage sustainable change.
 How do we separate truly impactful teams and technologies working on real problems in education?

 We start with the problem.
 Through authentic, pro-bono problem solving with school and district leaders, we organically identify areas of high need and under investment.
 We collaborate with educators at every turn, from thesis development and due diligence to product development.